CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Conclusion

 \section{Conclusion}

-To revitalize multi-modal pixel-wise semantic scene understanding, we investigate RGB-X semantic segmentation and propose CMX, a universal vision-transformer-based cross-modal fusion architecture, which is generalizable to a diverse mix of sensing data combinations.
-We put forward a Cross-Modal Feature Rectification Module (CM-FRM) and a Feature Fusion Module (FFM) for facilitating interactions towards accurate RGB-X semantic segmentation.
+To revitalize multi-modal pixel-wise semantic scene understanding for autonomous vehicles, we investigate RGB-X semantic segmentation and propose CMX, a universal transformer-based cross-modal fusion architecture, which is generalizable to a diverse mix of sensing data combinations.
+We put forward a Cross-Modal Feature Rectification Module (CM-FRM) and a Feature Fusion Module (FFM) for facilitating interactions toward accurate RGB-X semantic segmentation.
 CM-FRM conducts channel- and spatial-wise rectification, rendering comprehensive feature calibration.
 FFM intertwines cross-attention and mixed channel embedding for enhanced global information exchange.
 To further assess the generalizability of CMX to dense-sparse data fusion, we establish an RGB-Event semantic segmentation benchmark.
 We study effective representations of polarimetric- and event data, indicating the optimal path to follow for reaching robust multi-modal semantic segmentation.
-The proposed model sets the new state-of-the-art on eight benchmarks, spanning five RGB-D datasets, as well as RGB-Thermal, RGB-Polarization, and RGB-Event combinations.
+The proposed model sets the new state-of-the-art on nine benchmarks, spanning five RGB-D datasets, as well as RGB-Thermal, RGB-Polarization, RGB-Event, and RGB-LiDAR combinations.

-In the future, we aim to extend CMX to a three-path architecture for combing three or more types of sensor data.
-Another possible research direction is to investigate multi-modal pretraining for learning complementary synergies between modalities that are beneficial for downstream semantic segmentation tasks.